 Spring Cloud Stream will ensure that the messages from both the incoming and outgoing topics are bound as KStream objects.
-As one may observe, the developer can exclusively focus on the business aspects of the code, i.e. writing the logic required in the processor rather than setting up the streams specific configuration required by the Kafka Streams infrastructure.
-All those boilerplate is handled by Spring Cloud Stream behind the scenes.
+Applications can exclusively focus on the business aspects of the code, i.e. writing the logic required in the processor rather than setting up the streams specific configuration required by the Kafka Streams infrastructure.
+All such interactions are handled by the framework.